Nature is our Greatest Teacher

 All that to say, as forest educators we are fully committed to infusing joy and a zest for learning about our world, our selves and each other.
 It is of paramount importance to our vision that students build foundational skills for nature appreciation, empathy, collaboration, literacy, numeracy, social development and wellness.

 Students will be assessed regularly in order to monitor their progress through qualitative methods, collecting and evaluating journals & workbooks, posing questions and self assessment.
+Older children complete essays, projects and spelling bees to gain mastery.
 We will present progress reports throughout the year, and have student-parent-teacher conferences to share insights.

 Here is some information about learning through play from Forest School Canada: